Stakeholder Advisory Group

 How will members be selected?

-Stakeholder Advisory Group members are expected to serve as advocates for the Water Revitalization Plan (WRP).
-Primary responsibilities include reviewing and monitoring program progress, gathering information from the public as it relates to ongoing WRP projects, sharing important updates with other community members and participation in quarterly meetings.
+Stakeholder Advisory Group serve a 2-year term.
+Members are expected to serve as advocates for the Water Revitalization Plan (WRP).
+Primary responsibilities include reviewing and monitoring program progress, gathering information from the public as it relates to ongoing WRP projects, sharing important updates with other community members.
+Members attend in-person quarterly meetings, each approximately 90 minutes long.
+Meeting dates and times are provided in advance so members can plan their attendance.

 If a member is unable to complete their term, they may notify PWD of their desire to withdraw membership.
 At that time, a previously identified alternate may step in or nominations/recruitment will be conducted to identify a replacement.